2015 editions of Codes Canada publications: Significant technical changes

 Handrails are now required in assembly occupancies in locations where aisles incorporate steps

-Use and Egress: Emergency crossover access to floor areas and distance between exterior discharges of exits
+Use and Egress: Emergency crossover access to floor areas and distance between exterior

 Requirements on emergency crossover access are updated and a provision added on the distance between exterior discharges of exits.
 Stairs, Ramps, Handrails and Guards: Dimensions and Configurations – Dimensions of Tapered Treads in a Curved Flight Requirements for the construction of tapered treads are introduced for stairs other than required exit stairs in Part 3 and Part 9 buildings and the terminology is updated for consistency.